Anup-S98/Anup-S98/README.md

 </div>

-- 👨‍💻 Innovative front-end development experience of building and maintaining responsive websites and applications.
-Hands on experience in creating and designing interactive UI for client-facing landing pages and mobile-first websites.
+- 👨‍💻 <b>Innovative front-end development experience of building and maintaining responsive websites and applications.
+Hands on experience in creating and designing interactive UI for client-facing landing pages and mobile-first websites.</b>

 <br>